Burling graphs revisited, part II: Structure: Holes in Burling graphs

 \begin{itemize} \item two sources called the \emph{antennas}, \item one common neighbor of the antennas that is also an ancestor in $T$ of all the vertices but the antennas, called the \emph{pivot},

 \item one sink distinct from the pivot, called the \emph{bottom}. \end{itemize}

-Each of the other vertices lie one of the directed paths of $H$ from an antenna to the bottom.
+Every other vertex of $ H $ lies on a directed paths from an antenna to the bottom.
 We call \emph{subordinate} vertex of a hole any vertex distinct from its pivot and antennas (in particular, the bottom is subordinate and is therefore a descendant of the pivot).

 \begin{lemma} Let $H$ be a hole in an oriented graph $G$ derived from a Burling tree $T$.
 Let $p$ be the pivot of $H$ and $C$ be the connected component of $G\sm N^-[p]$ that contains $H\sm N^-[p]$.
 Then every vertex of $C$ is a descendant of $p$. \end{lemma}